thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 shifted from that building.
 The State Reserve police (SRP) had come in by that time, but they too did nothing.
 The police were later found talking and laughing with the Shiv Sena leaders.
-By 5.00 p.m., it was feared that none of the chawl people would remain alive as the police were providing no help at all.
-All of them had to vacate the chawl after which, it was set on fire.
-Six rooms of the chawl, with 75 inhabitants of the Diamond Manzil were totally gutted.
+By 5.00 p.m., it was feared that none of the _chawl_ people would remain alive as the police were providing no help at all.
+All of them had to vacate the _chawl_ after which, it was set on fire.
+Six rooms of the _chawl_, with 75 inhabitants of the Diamond Manzil were totally gutted.
 When the witness arrived on the morning of 10.1.1993, he found his flat reduced to ashes.
 He lost about 3000 books, diaries, records, T.V.set, VCR,